 Signal

 A Signal is a reactive primitive used to manage state.
-Signals hold a value that can be observed and updated.
+Signals hold a value that can be read and updated.
 When the value changes, any subscribers to the signal are notified, allowing for efficient updates to dependent components.

 Creating a Signal